-.GI. greater than

-.GE. greater than or equal to
+.GT. .GE. greater than greater than or equal to

 .LT. less than

 .LE. less than or equal to

-, EQ. equal to
+.EQ. equal to

 .NE. not equal to

 scale factor.
 A specification in a FORMAT statement that changes the location of the decimal point in a real number (and, on input, if there is no exponent, the magnitude of the number).